 Everyone is looking for the magic formula to be a successful trader.
 It’s as simple as support and resistance (check out our learn options page).

 Candlesticks and patterns are the foundation of trading.
 Paper trading means you have the be able to spot the patterns.

 They also form support and resistance.
 As you can see, trading has a lot of elements to practice.
 Candlestick alone tell a story.
 However, group them together and you get a clearer picture.
 You might not know what a head and shoulders pattern is today, but once you are able to spot them on a chart, you’l never be able to un-see them.

 Remember, since options are wasting assets, picking the correct direction is important.

 However, you do want to profit.
 So it’s good to pick the right direction if you’re day trading options.
 If you are trading one of the more advanced strategies, picking a direction isn’t as important as understanding the formula.

 In conclusion, trading options is all about practice.
 We can’t stress to you how important it is.
 We’d all like to be able to jump in right away and make money.
 However, that isn’t sustainable, and it’s just plain ignorant.
 Most of us do not have money to burn in the beginning stages.

-If you paper trade options, you give yourself time to get it right.
+If you paper trade options, you are giving yourself time to get it right.
 Working out the kinks is key to mastering a strategy.
-As a result, when you go live you know what you're doing and you're going to be profitable; which is the dream that every trader has.
-Don't skip any steps peeps!
+As a result, when you go live you know what you’re doing and you’re going to be profitable; which is the dream that every trader has.
+Don’t skip any steps peeps!